Dannemora (village), New York: History

 The village of Dannemora was incorporated in 1901.
 Permanent settlement had begun in 1838.
 The early economy was based on mining and smelting iron, but this industry did not become significant until approximately 1843.

 Clinton Prison (now known as the Clinton Correctional Facility) was opened in 1845 to employ convicts to work in the iron industry.
 In the 21st century, it is classified as a maximum security facility.
 It houses long-term prisoners and is one of the largest prisons in the state.
 It is located in the northern portion of the village.

-From 1900 to 1972, Dannemora also contained the Dannemora Hospital for the Criminally Insane (also known by other names).
-After being closed for the mentally ill, this facility was used for a variety of prison programs by the Department of Corrections.
+From 1900 to 1972, Dannemora also contained the Dannemora Hospital for the Criminally mentally ill.
+After its closure, this facility was used for a variety of prison programs by the Department of Corrections.
 As a result, Dannemora has become a synonym among many in the state for the place where many of its criminally insane are confined.